thebrowsercompany/gha-google-bloaty/README.md

   required: false

 bloaty-args:
   description: The arguments to pass to bloaty.
+Input filenames must use absolute paths.
   default: ''
   required: true

 bloaty-output-file:
   description: A filename where bloaty output should be written.
-  default: ''
+  default: 'bloaty-output'
-  required: false
+  required: true

 cache-bloaty:
   description: Cache the bloaty executable for faster builds.
-The cache key is 'bloaty-<bloaty-version>'
   default: 'false'
+  required: false

+cache-bloaty-key:
+  description: The key to use when caching bloaty.
+Only used if 'cache-bloaty' is true.
+Defaults to bloaty-<bloaty-version>
+  default: ''
   required: false
 ```